lu30a/FictionalUniverse/README.md

 # Fictional Universe

-Small Javascript/three.js word to move in.
+Small Javascript/three.js world to move in.